pbrooks04/sierra-custom-foods/README.md

 You can download the application directly by clicking on 'SierraRecordTrackerV# - ##.exe' and then 'View Raw'

+### Version 1.10
+#### What's new
+1. Manual input fields for start and end times.
+2. Input time formats are verified and published

 ## Version 1.09
 #### What's new
 1. Publish bug should be fixed now